ETFs are useful passive investments in a rising market; dangerous when it turns.

 If markets continue to be volatile and dangerous, ETFGI may well report outflows at the end of February.
 Hopefully the market consolidates.
 A further market slide would scare ETF holders.
 If they sell, managers of ETFs would be forced to dump stocks.
 The result would be a rockslide.
 ETFs and other index trackers could thus bring down all stocks, whether good value or not.

 Research and writing take time, but articles on this blog are free.
 They are there to give you in depth information and ideas.
-In return, please click the Jack of Diamonds Kindle Scout page.
-Jack of Diamonds is about diamond smuggling and fraud.
-Many readers believe that Kindle Scout, Amazon’s new publishing unit, should publish Jack of Diamonds.
-Please back author Neil Behrmann and nominate.
-If Kindle Scout publishes, you will receive a free book.
-See: initial reviews of Jack of Diamonds.
+Jack of Diamonds , Neil Behrmann’s latest thriller is about diamond mining, smuggling and fraud.
+It also predicted a crash.
+See: initial reviews of Jack of Diamonds and you can purchase it on Amazon.
+Jack of Diamonds is the sequel to Trader Jack, The Story of Jack Miner

 Even after the 9% slide from the heady peak, US and stock markets are still expensive.
 The current US PE is 23.
 The CAPE of 30, is way above its long term PE average.